 Why do I need to work out whether I’m a data controller or a data processor?

-The DPA only applies to data controllers and therefore, as a data processor, you cannot be in breach of the DPA.
-The GDPR applies to both data controllers and data processors.
+Unlike under the old regime, the GDPR applies to both data controllers and data processors.
 Based on that fundamental principle, a data controller will inevitably want to shift as much burden onto the data processor as possible, seeing it as an opportunity to delegate its responsibilities.
 If you are the data controller, then that may be your valid objective.
-But on the other hand, as a data processor, you’ll want the data controller to be fully responsible for compliance with the law, and you’ll not want to accept any responsibilities for compliance with the GDPR.
+But on the other hand, as a data processor, you’ll want the data controller to be fully responsible for compliance with the law, and you’ll not want to accept any additional responsibilities for compliance other than those imposed directly under the GDPR.
 It is probably sensible, therefore, to have two ‘standard’ data clauses that you can use, depending on the particular situation.

 So now, I’ve really got to include everything in the list above in my contracts where I disclose or receive any personal data?
 What if I don’t?